List of Magic: The Gathering Grand Prix events

 This is a list of all Grand Prix tournaments, which have been held for the Magic: The Gathering game.
-By the end of 2018, 654 Grand Prix events have been held.
+Until their cancellation, 702 Grand Prix events were held, two of them as online-only events on MTG Arena.
 From the beginning of 2019, Grand Prix events became a part of a larger event, named MagicFests.
+Due to the global COVID-19 pandemic, Grand Prix events were cancelled in 2020.
+Due to, during the pandemic years, Wizards of the Coast deciding to move the marketing and focus of the game away from competitive play towards the much larger 'casual', often multiplayer-focused audience, Grand Prix events have not returned.